-This week’s podcast was supported by Voom, an Airbus company.
+This week’s podcast, Brazil’s crackdown on sugar, was supported by Voom, an Airbus company.
 Voom is an on-demand helicopter booking platform that allows its passengers to fly between nine different helipads in the city of São Paulo from Monday to Saturday for less than BRL 500.

 Brazil’s crackdown on sugar

 Let’s face it.
 We’ve all got a bit of a sweet tooth.
 But Brazil could well have the rest of the world beat when it comes to sugary foods.

 Of the most traditional desserts in Brazil—such as brigadeiro, beijinho, or pudim de leite—are almost all are loaded with sugar, to the point that they are almost diabetes-inducing.
 Order a simple black coffee at a Brazilian bakery, and it could come sweetened with up to four or five spoons of sugar.